Petition addressed to:

 - Adjacent Technologies and Strategic Resources: Robotics, brain-computer interfaces, quantum computing, and securing strategic resources like rare earth elements and semiconductor manufacturing capacity.

-Every country would remain fully in control of its own Fund.
-Some may choose to reinvest most of the returns into further AI development, while others could use part of the gains to support public services or provide citizen dividends.
+Every country would remain fully in control of its share of returns.
+Some may choose to reinvest it into further AI development, while others could use the gains to support public welfare or provide citizen dividends.

 In this way, countries benefit from acting together at scale, while citizens directly benefit from the long-term value generated by strategic AI investments.